revit13/hello-world-read-module/README.md

 }
 ```

-  In this sample only the policy above is applied.
-Copy the policy to a file named sample-policy.rego and then run:
+  Copy the policies to a file named sample-policy.rego and then run:

 ```bash
 kubectl -n fybrik-system create configmap sample-policy --from-file=sample-policy.rego